Dylanw97/StaticWebFiles/README.md

 # StaticWebFiles
-This repo was created so that I could serve static files to development projects.
+This repo is organized by project (repo name) so that static files can be served to my programs in development.